 Entrepreneurs should know the purpose of a business plan and understand the significance of it.
 If you're just looking to gather a few thoughts and document them, then a one-page plan will most likely be enough.
 Regardless, make sure to include:

 - What you want your business to look like

 - The services and/or products that will be sold

 - The overall marketing strategy

 If you need help with how to write a retail business plan, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.